 How Long Has Your Surgeon Been in the Community?

 If your surgeon has been in practice in only one location and for a long time, then that surgeon has stability and likely is a good surgeon.
 If your surgeon has moved about from city to city, state to state, or group to group then he/she has likely been having problems of one form or another.

 Is Your Surgeon Board Certified or Eligible?

 Board certification is a voluntary extra step beyond medical licensure that the top-ranked neurosurgeons undertake.
 This certification designates them as experts in their specialty.
 Surgeons are generally eligible to take the board exams after they have been in practice for about two years.

 If your surgeon is board eligible, this means they have finished their training, but have not yet taken the board exams.
 However, if your surgeon has been practicing for around 5 years but has not passed the board exams, you might want to consider getting another surgeon for your problem.

 Did Your Surgeon Provide All the Information You Need to Make a Decision?

 Cranial and spine problems are complicated, and treatments are not one-size-fits-all.
-Before offering you surgery, your surgeon should spend 30-60 minutes with you.
-During your appointment, the surgeon should obtain your complete history, perform a physical examination, personally review the radiologic studies with you (and show you the pictures and scans that have been taken), and discuss your diagnosis.
+Before offering you surgery, your surgeon and his assistant(s) should spend 30-60 minutes with you.
+During your appointment, the surgeon should obtain your complete history, perform a physical examination, review the radiologic studies with you (and show you the pictures and scans that have been taken), and discuss your diagnosis.
 When your surgeon has a thorough understanding of your case, you can feel confident that you are being offered the treatment option that is right for you.